ropensci/tidypmc/README.md

 #  # … with 83 more rows
 ```

-`separate_genes` will expand microbial gene operons like `tauABCD` into four genes and `separate_tags` will expand locus tag ranges.
-To search within tables, collapse the rows into a semi-colon delimited list with column names and cell values.
+`separate_genes` will find microbial genes like tauD (with a capitalized 4th letter) and expand operons like `tauABCD` into four genes. `separate_tags` will find and expand locus tag ranges.

 ``` r
 collapse_rows(tbls, na="-") %>% separate_tags("YPO") %>% filter(id =="YPO1855")